somewhere-beer/somewhere.beer/docs/specification.md

 ### Non-Goals:

 User accounts, user reviews, and user-submitted content were all considered in the earliest planning stages of this project, but were ultimately rejected due to concerns over scope.
 As described below, the site represents the minimum viable product of a "beer encyclopedia."
 Given additional time and resources, userland features like registering and managing accounts, submitting beer ratings and tasting notes, and adding or editing beer entries would be considered high-priority additions.
+Beer images would also be a high priority.

 ### User Stories